Square: The Fight Is Not Lost

 What's Next - Damage Mitigation

-After getting caught in the bad loans’ wildfire, Square is pumping the breaks.
-The Company temporarily stopped offering core flex loans and it’s planning to put stricter criteria into place in Q2.
-This will help mitigate extra losses, on top of those already originated by issues loans, and will ensure that the bad loans bleeding will stop by the second half of the year.
+After getting caught in the bad loans' wildfire, Square is pumping the brakes.
+The Company temporarily stopped offering core flex loans and it's planning to put stricter criteria into place in Q2.
+This will help mitigate extra losses, on top of those already originated by issues loans, and will ensure that the bad loan bleeding will stop by the second half of the year.

 What's Next - The Positive Trends

-Square business diversification has allowed it to pivot quickly and focus on the relevant opportunity for growth.
-One of the business segments experiencing growth is Square’s Online Store segment (Figure 3).
+Square's business diversification has allowed it to pivot quickly and focus on the relevant opportunity for growth.
+One of the business segments experiencing growth is Square's Online Store segment (Figure 3).
 Although still relatively small, this distribution channel could start driving significant sales growth for businesses.
 Square is offering the service membership free, increasing the probability of customer retention even in a post-pandemic world.
-On the other hand, this allows to achieve a higher volume of card-not-present volumes thus achieve higher margins.
+On the other hand, this allows to achieve a higher volume of card-not-present volumes and thus achieve higher margins.

 Figure 3 - Source: Square

 Square Capital has started distributing loans during the second round of funding for the PPP.
-In first-round PPP, banks would make 5% for loans of not more than $350,000; 3% per cent for loans of more than $350,000 and less than $2 million, and 1% for loans of at least $2 million (Source).
-Considered that Square deals mostly with small business in need of financial support, Square could generate around 5% revenue on a high volume of loans (probably in the tens of million $).
+In first-round PPP, banks would make 5% for loans of not more than $350,000; 3% for loans of more than $350,000 and less than $2 million, and 1% for loans of at least $2 million (Source).
+Considered that Square deals mostly with small business in need of financial support, it could generate around 5% revenue on a high volume of loans (probably in the tens of million $).

 Lastly, Cash App, as already discussed in my prior article, continues to increase its reach, building a strong foundation that will likely lead to accelerated growth in the second half of the year and beyond.